Ralph-Lee/blog/this-dev-job-advertisement-sucks.md

 The problem is that **I don't want to be a know-it-all**.
 I want to continuously learn and help level up people around me.
 I want to be able to admit that I don't know technology xyz and for that to be OK.

-So did the HR dept sign off on this, or was this filed by the dev team manager?
+So did the H.R. department sign off on this, or was this filed by the dev team manager?

 **Strike 1**: the job title doesn't jibe with my values.

-### Dude-bro Culture Poster
+### Dude-Bro Culture Poster

 <a href="http://i.imgur.com/ap0JETT.png"><img src="http://i.imgur.com/ap0JETTl.png"/></a>